Geospatial Data Science for Public Health Surveillance

 It is also important to predict the number of cases that will occur in the future so we have more time to be prepared and reduce disease impacts

-During the 2024 epidemic, the Brazilian Ministry of Health asked for 2025 dengue predictions to help inform their response and surveillance activities
+During the 2024 epidemic, the Brazilian Ministry of Health requested 2025 dengue predictions to help inform their response and surveillance activities

 Disease forecasting